 • Broth.
 A salty liquid that adds a ton of flavor.
 You can use chicken or vegetable, regular or reduced sodium.
 You may need to adjust the amount of salt you add depending on the saltiness of the broth.

 • Spices.
-The traditional ground spices found in Mexican cuisine are cumin, paprika, and garlic powder.
+The traditional ground spices found in Mexican cuisine are cumin, paprika, and chili powder.

 • Onion.
 Either sweet or white onion is ideal.
 Red onion can be used but it will be more pungent.